-Unfortunately there is little you can surmise from the lack of a GSLT listing other than that the substance could use a GreenScreen full assessment.
-It may be that the substance is highly hazardous for one or more health endpoints but has just not yet hit the radar for the authoritative bodies.
-Or it may be that it has been well studied and is likely safe.
+There is little you can surmise from the lack of a GreenScreen List Translator listing other than that the substance lacks a GreenScreen full assessment.
+It is possible that the substance is highly hazardous for one or more health endpoints but has not yet hit the radar for the authoritative bodies.
+It may be that it has been well studied and is likely safe.
 Many authoritative bodies only study substances for which they have an indication of potential harm.
 There are few attempts to affirmatively identify low-hazard substances.

 Did you find it helpful?Send feedback

 Sorry we couldn't be helpful.
 Help us improve this article with your feedback.